Agnolini In Brodo

 The excellent broth is obtained by putting water with salt to taste in a pot

-the carrot, celery, and onion; when the water begins to boil, introduce an equal amount of beef pulp and broth chicken meat
+the carrot, celery, and onion; when the water begins to boil, introduce an equal amount of beef pulp and broiler chicken meat

 This meat can then be served as a second course